cpilon1/Cyclistic_2022_data/README.md

 **Task:** Marketing Director Lily Moreno has assigned me the task of answering 1) How casual users and annual members use Cyclistic bikes differently.

+Questions to consider during data analysis:
+- From which stations did annual members start and end their rides?
+From which stations did casual users start and end their rides?
+- Which stations were the most popular for all riders?
+- Which routes did annual members and casual users frequently use?
+- What were the most popular time periods for riders (time of day, day of week, month of year)?
+- How long were annual members trips compared to casual user trips?
+- Which types of bicycles did annual members and casual users prefer?

 ## Prepare

 The data used is Cyclistic historical trip data for the year 2022.
 The files are publicly available from [Divvy](https://divvy-tripdata.s3.amazonaws.com/index.html) and made available by Motivate International Inc. ([view license](https://divvybikes.com/data-license-agreement).)
 Due to data-privacy regulations, riders’ personally identifiable information and payment information is not available.